Cashmeran

 Cashmeran (trade name; also known as musk indanone or indomuscone; chemical name 6,7-dihydro-1,1,2,3,3-pentamethyl-4(5H)-indanone or DPMI) is a chemical compound used in fragrances.

 Physical-chemical properties

 Cashmeran is an alicyclic ketone with the molecular formula C14H22O and a molecular weight of 206 g/mol.
 At room temperature it occurs as a white solid but its melting point is 27 °C. Boiling point has been reported to be 256 °C, however in some tests decomposition of the material was noted at 220 °C.

 History

 Cashmeran was discovered by International Flavors and Fragrances in the 1970s by John Hall.
 Its invention came about researching inexpensive chemical transformations from ingredients from the pentamethyl indane and tetramethyl naphthalene structures.
 As a result, Cashmeran, an unsaturated ketone, was identified as an important new fragrance ingredient.
+Some of the most famous perfumes containing cashmeran are: Black Opium by Yves Saint Laurent, Blanche by Byredo, Bare Vanilla by Victoria's Secret and Good Girl by Carolina Herrera.

 Odour

 Although cashmeran has been described by some as a polycyclic musk, it is neither primarily a musk odour ingredient, nor does it belong to the polycyclic musk group as defined by the International Fragrance Association (IFRA).
 The IFRA definition defines a polycyclic musk as: